 The trip includes all fish processing, fileted, frozen, and vacuum sealed, placed in an airline-approved fish box.
 Most hotels in Anchorage have a freezer where you can keep your fish frozen if you are staying for a few extra days.

-Please arrive at the charter service at 7 am on Thursday, 6/22/23.
-Your Alaska adventure starts when all guests meet to take a chartered plane from Anchorage to King Salmon.
+Your Alaska adventure starts when flying from Anchorage to King Salmon.
 Once in King Salmon, one of our trusted staff will drive you to the beautiful Lodge at 58 North.
-You will depart King Salmon around 5:30 pm on Monday, 6/26/23.
-Plan your flight home after 9 pm out of Anchorage, Alaska.